My honey oat sourdough bread has a lot going for it.

-I also have articles about How To Feed Your Starter For Successful Baking and How To Bake The Perfect Sourdough Boule In Your Dutch Oven with video that will show you how to mix and shape a perfect boule!
+I also have articles about How To Feed Your Starter for Successful Baking and How To Bake the Perfect Sourdough Boule in Your Dutch Oven with videos that will show you how to mix and shape a perfect boule!

 This Dutch oven has changed my whole baking game!

 A dough whisk keeps hands clean and is great for stretch and fold mixing.

 - 200 grams (1 1/2 cup) bread flour

 - 200 grams (1 1/2 cup) whole wheat flour - I use a Triple 200

 - 90 grams (1/4 cup) raw honey (dark honey works well here)

 - 250 grams (1 cup) starter at 100% hydration, stirred down